zio/zio-http/docs/dsl/headers.md

 Routes(Method.GET / "hello" -> Handler.ok) @@ addHeader(Header.ContentLength(0L))
 ```

-### Reading Headers from `Request`
+### Reading Headers from Request

-On the Server-side you can read Request headers as given below
+On the Server-side you can read Request headers as given below:

 ```scala mdoc
 Routes(